-Asian shares slide on fears virus’ spread may be unstoppable
+Global shares slide on fear virus’ spread may be unstoppable

 On Wall Street, the S&P 500 has lost 7.6% in the last four days since hitting a record high last Wednesday.
 That’s the benchmark index’s worst such stretch since the end of 2018, resulting in $2.14 trillion in losses, according to S&P Global.
 Tuesday also marked the first back-to-back 3% losses for the index since the summer of 2015.

-The latest wave of selling came as more companies, including United Airlines and Mastercard, warned the outbreak will hurt their finances, and more cases were reported in Europe and the Middle East, far from the epicenter in China.
+The latest wave of selling came as more companies, including United Airlines and Mastercard, warned the outbreak of a new coronavirus will hurt their finances, and more cases were reported in Europe and the Middle East, far from the epicenter in China.
 Meanwhile, U.S. health officials called on Americans to be prepared for the disease to spread in the United States, where there are currently just a few dozen cases.

 The Dow Jones Industrial Average dropped 879 points, for a two-day loss of 1,911 points.
 Travel-related stocks took another drubbing, bringing the two-day loss for American Airlines to 16.9%.
 The large publicly traded cruise operators have also suffered double-digit losses.